debecerra/debecerra/README.md

 ## Highlights

-### Social Distribution)
+### Social Distribution
-A distributed social network web application and API service that allows users to create posts, like posts, comment on posts, and follow other authors.
+A distributed social network web app and API service that allows users to create posts, like posts, comment on posts, and follow other authors.
  - Link: https://github.com/CMPUT404F21TEAM/social-distribution
  - Technologies used: Python, Django, Heroku